RiddhimaAgarwal28/Smart_Resume_Reviewer_Project/README.md

 To build a practical AI-driven resume review tool while gaining hands-on experience with Flask, file handling, frontend–backend integration, and generative AI.

 ---

 ⭐ If you find this project useful, feel free to star the repository!

-⭐ If you find this project useful, feel free to star the repository!